 Day 4 - Durango & Silverton Narrow Gauge Railway

-Today embark on the grandest of all Colorado rail journeys, the steam-powered Durango & Silverton Narrow Gauge Railway’s ascent of the Animas River Canyon to the ghost town of Silverton.
+Today embark on the grandest of all Colorado rail journeys, the steam-powered Durango & Silverton Narrow Gauge Railway's ascent of the Animas River Canyon to the ghost town of Silverton.
 The train operates 45 miles north from Durango through scenery that resembles that of Switzerland.
 The climb begins in the valley of the Animas River before the canyon narrows, all roads vanish, and for 30 miles there exists only the railroad, the glacial green waters of the Animas and the 3,657 to 4,267-metre peaks of the San Juan Mountains.
-There will be time for lunch on your own in Silverton as well as time to explore the shops before returning to Durango by coach this afternoon with the remainder of your day at leisure.
-Overnight Best Western Plus Rio Grande.
+There will be time for lunch on your own in Silverton as well as time to explore the shops before returning to Durango this afternoon by coach with the remainder of the day at your leisure.
+Overnight Durango.
 (B)

 Day 5 - The Cumbres & Toltec Scenic Railroad

-Early this morning the group will drive to Chama, New Mexico where you’ll board the longest narrow gauge steam railway in North America: the Cumbres & Toltec Scenic Railroad.
+Early this morning the group will drive to Chama, New Mexico where you'll board the longest narrow gauge steam railway in North America: the Cumbres & Toltec Scenic Railroad.
 The route follows the former Denver & Rio Grande San Juan Extension for 64 miles over the 3,058-metre Cumbres Pass through the heart of the San Juan Mountains.
 Past the divide the train enters the deep canyon of the Rio des los Pinos (River of Pines), and for 50 miles no paved road crosses the tracks.
-There will be a stop for lunch in Osier, after which the train’s journey continues with a steep descent past Toltec Gorge.
+There will be a stop for lunch in Osier, after which the train's journey continues with a steep descent past Toltec Gorge.
 Your day concludes in Alamosa, where the evening is at your leisure.
-Overnight Inn of the Rio Grande Alamosa.
-(B, L)
+Overnight Alamosa.
+(B, L, D)

 Day 6 - Rio Grande Scenic Railroad

-The Royal Gorge beckons—and it is the centerpiece of today’s excursion.
-The Arkansas River creates a gorge over 365 metres deep with sheer cliffs towering above.
-The canyon is so narrow at the bottom that the D&RG Railroad constructed a unique “Hanging Bridge” anchored on both sides of the canyon, thus running the tracks suspended over the centre of the river.
-More than 304 metres above is the spectacular Royal Gorge Suspension Bridge, the highest such span on earth.
-Explore the canyon’s depths aboard the restored Royal Gorge Route Railroad in the first-class vista-dome car as the train travels on the historic former Rio Grande Railroad tracks.
-A highlight of the journey is the stop at “Hanging Bridge” on the narrowest point in the chasm.
-The excursion concludes with a visit to the soaring Suspension Bridge and the inclined railway from the rim to the river’s edge.
+Today explore the Royal Gorge canyon's depths aboard the restored Royal Gorge Route Railroad in the first-class vista-dome car.
+A highlight of the journey is the stop at 'Hanging Bridge' on the narrowest point in the chasm.
+The excursion concludes with a visit to the soaring Suspension Bridge and the inclined railway from the rim to the river's edge.
 After such an amazing day, the group will drive back to Denver, where the evening will be at your leisure.
-Overnight Comfort Inn Downtown Denver.
+Overnight Denver.
 (B, L)